Kilwinning Rangers F.C.

 Kilwinning Rangers Football Club are a Scottish football club based in the town of Kilwinning, Ayrshire.
-Formed in 1899, the club competes in the West of Scotland Football League, and are eligible to participate in the Scottish Cup.
+Formed in 1899, the club competes in the Lowland Football League, and are eligible to participate in the Scottish Cup.
 Nicknamed The Buffs, they play in blue and white hoops.
 Home matches are played at Buffs Park, within Kilwinning Sports Club, where the club moved prior to the 2019–20 season having spent 90 years at Abbey Park.

 History

 19th century

 Kilwinning Rangers were originally formed as a Juvenile football club in 1899, sharing Blacklands Park with the local senior club - the now defunct Kilwinning Eglinton (the current Eglinton F.C. are unrelated).

 20th century

 In 1902, the club joined the Junior grade however it was three years before the club won their first honour, emerging as winners of the Ayrshire Junior Challenge Cup in 1904–05.

 They became the first Ayrshire club to win the Scottish Junior Cup in 1908–09 with a 1–0 victory over Strathclyde.
 A second appearance in the final followed in 1909–10, however Kilwinning were defeated 3–0 by Ashfield.
 Ninety years later, Kilwinning regained the Scottish Junior Cup with a 1–0 victory over Kelty Hearts, in a season which saw them win six out of the seven trophies available to them.